 The general outcomes of interest are symptoms, change in disease status, and treatment-related morbidity.
 Follow-up ranging up to and beyond 12 weeks is of interest to monitor for outcomes.
 Outcomes reported in FMT trials for CDI include clinical cure, resolution of CDI with no further recurrence, or reduced risk of CDI recurrence.
-There are inconsistencies across these trials in how CDI resolution (ie, treatment success) and recurrence are defined and measured.^{8,9,} Treatment success generally required a resolution of diarrhea symptoms with or without laboratory confirmation; up to 3 consecutive negative stool tests for C. difficile toxin have been required to define cure in one trial.
+There are inconsistencies across these trials in how CDI resolution (i.e., treatment success) and recurrence are defined and measured.
+Treatment success generally required a resolution of diarrhea symptoms with or without laboratory confirmation; up to 3 consecutive negative stool tests for C. difficile toxin have been required to define cure in one trial.
 Conversely, recurrence generally required the presence of diarrhea with or without laboratory confirmation or the need for further treatment for up to 17 weeks after the incident case.
-The 2017 Infectious Diseases Society of America (IDSA) and Society for Healthcare Epidemiology of America guideline for CDI recommends against repeat testing for C.difficile toxin during the same episode of diarrhea or for asymptomatic patients, since >60% of patients may remain positive for the C. difficile toxin even after successful treatment.^{10,}Per the 2017 IDSA/SHEA guideline, a recurrent case occurs within 2 to 8 weeks of the incident case and requires both clinical plus laboratory evidence of disease for diagnosis.
-The 2021 update to the IDSA/SHEA guideline does not comment on repeat testing nor does it provide an updated definition of recurrent CDI.^{11,} Per 2 separate 2021 guidelines from the American Society of Colon and Rectal Surgeons (ASCRS) and American College of Gastroenterology (ACG), a recurrent case occurs within 8 weeks after the completion of a course of CDI therapy and requires both clinical plus laboratory evidence of disease for diagnosis.^{12,13,}
+The 2017 Infectious Diseases Society of America (IDSA) and Society for Healthcare Epidemiology of America guideline for CDI recommends against repeat testing for C.difficile toxin during the same episode of diarrhea or for asymptomatic individuals , since >60% of individuals may remain positive for the C. difficile toxin even after successful treatment.Per the 2017 IDSA/SHEA guideline, a recurrent case occurs within 2 to 8 weeks of the incident case and requires both clinical plus laboratory evidence of disease for diagnosis.
+The 2021 update to the IDSA/SHEA guideline does not comment on repeat testing nor does it provide an updated definition of recurrent CDI.
+Per 2 separate 2021 guidelines from the American Society of Colon and Rectal Surgeons (ASCRS) and American College of Gastroenterology (ACG) as well as 2024 guidelines from the American Gastroenterological Association (AGA), a recurrent case occurs within 8 weeks after the completion of a course of CDI therapy and requires both clinical plus laboratory evidence of disease for diagnosis.12,13,14,